Yanks Go Home: Reception

-One of the breakout stars of the show was Freddie Earlle (who was in Dad's Army, It Ain't Half Hot Mum and Hi-de-Hi!) whose character Corporal Pasquale was favourably compared to Sgt.
+One of the breakout stars of the show was Freddie Earlle (who also appeared in another ITV Second World War sitcom, Backs to the Land and also in Dad's Army, It Ain't Half Hot Mum and Hi-de-Hi!) whose character Corporal Pasquale was favourably compared to Sgt.
 Bilko.
 The series also featured Stuart Damon of The Champions, who also wrote one episode.

 DVD releases

-The Complete Series is set to be released on 5 March 2012 by Network DVD.
+The Complete Series was released on 5 March 2012 by Network DVD.